 Nickerson left Tampa after that stellar defensive performance and played for both Jacksonville and Green Bay before retiring.

 Yet the men he helped usher in defensive excellence with went on to win Super Bowl XXXVII a few years later.
-Once the final minutes counted down the first two members of the Tampa Bay family I thought of first were former coach Sam Wyche and Nickerson.
+Once the final minutes counted down the first two members of the Tampa Bay family I thought of were former head coach Sam Wyche and Nickerson.
 It was the late Wyche who signed Nickerson and set him loose in his defense.

 For his career Nickerson made All Pro 4 times, the Pro Bowl 5 times and was a member of The All Decade Team of the 1990’s.
 Do you realize he is the only true Middle Linebacker on the all decade team?